KristianLyng/varnishfoo/chapter-4.rst

 the cache.

-A *hit-for-pass* object is an object in the cache with no content that only serves to force varnish into pass mode.
+A *hit-for-pass* object is an object in the cache with no content that only serves to force Varnish into pass mode.

 A cache miss and a pass both results in a backend request.
 The difference between them is that with a cache miss, Varnish assumes that the backend response can be used to satisfy multiple client requests.
 If multiple clients request the same resource at the same time, Varnish will only send a single request to the backend if they are cache misses.
-If the response is cached, then all client requests will get the same object returned.
+If the response is cacheable, then all client requests will get the same object returned.

 If, however, the result can not be cached, Varnish needs to send one backend request for each client request.
-To avoid serializing these requests, Varnish stores a *hit-for-pass* object in cache, telling Varnish that requests for this object will not be cachable, should bypass the pass and executed independently of other requests for the same request.
+To avoid serializing these requests, Varnish stores a *hit-for-pass* object in cache, telling Varnish that requests for this object are not cachable, should bypass the pass and executed independently of other requests for the same object.

-We will look more at this later.
+We will look at this later in more detail.

 `vcl_synth`
 ...........